 There's something very telling

-to behave like their helper elves
+us to be their helper elves

 It says they see themselves

-as exalted and on a higher plane
+on an exalted higher plane

-it's quite awkward to behold
+it's awkward to watch

-when a person is so vain
+a person act so vain

-It's even more difficult for us
+It's even harder for us

-who were not celebrated
+who were never celebrated

-reinforces just how low we rated
+just how low we rated

-we're already expected to honor
+we're already made to worship

-everyone else at our own expense
+everyone at our own expense

-especially the already too puffed up
+especially the too puffed up

-it's such hypocritical nonsense
+is such hypocritical nonsense

 Once I got a little boy's toy